 Ever since the twin success of the Harry Potter and The Lord of the Rings franchises in 2001, fantasy has become big box-office business and everyone has been trying to create the new epic fantasy.
 Indeed, Walden Media, who are the principal producers of Bridge to Terabithia, seem to be trying to corner the market in fantasy.
-Walden Media have also produced The Chronicles of Narnia: The Lion, The Witch and the Wardrobe (2005), the remake of Charlotte’s Web (2006), Mr Magorium’s Wonder Emporium (2007), The Seeker: The Dark is Rising (2007), The Water Horse (2007), City of Ember (2008), Journey to the Center of the Earth 3D (2008), Nim’s Island (2008), Tooth Fairy (2010), The Giver (2014), A Dog’s Purpose (2017) and The Star (2017) and Dora and the Lost City of Gold (2019).
+Walden Media have also produced The Chronicles of Narnia: The Lion, The Witch and the Wardrobe (2005), the remake of Charlotte’s Web (2006), Mr Magorium’s Wonder Emporium (2007), The Seeker: The Dark is Rising (2007), The Water Horse (2007), City of Ember (2008), Journey to the Center of the Earth 3D (2008), Nim’s Island (2008), Tooth Fairy (2010), The Giver (2014), A Dog’s Purpose (2017), The Star (2017) and Dora and the Lost City of Gold (2019).

 Bridge to Terabithia was pitched as though it was the new fantasy of the 2007 season.
 There is something strongly reminiscent of The Lion, The Witch and the Wardrobe in the story (at least the one presented by the trailer) of children venturing into a woods (as opposed to a wardrobe) where they find their way into a kingdom filled with all manner of fantastical and threatening creatures.
 (And to show that it was serious fantasy, Bridge to Terabithia did what almost every fantasy filmmaker with serious aspiration to a cut of the pie has done since Lord of the Rings – it went to New Zealand to shoot, as well as obtained the services of Peter Jackson’s Weta Workshop to create its visual effects).